 Check out the day time activities

 You might not necessarily be able to attend the night time events.
 But that doesn’t mean that Fresher’s is a miss!
-Make sure you check out all the day time events that are being run as well.
-You won’t be disappointed!
+Make sure you check out all the day time events that are being run as well on campus and online this September.
+Our full list of events will be available by the end of August.

 Remember you’re not the only one